Header image

 The blast furnace

 The blast furnace is used industrially to extract iron from its ore.
-Most of the iron produced from the blast furnace is usually turned into steel.
+Most of the iron produced in the blast furnace is usually turned into steel.
 The diagram below shows the main parts of the blast furnace with a brief description of what they do.

 Labelled 3d diagram of a blast furnace

-Iron ore, mostly haematite (Iron oxide) is mixed with coke and limestone and dropped into the top of the blast furnace on a regular basis.
+Iron ore, mostly haematite (Fe2O3) is mixed with coke and limestone and dropped into the top of the blast furnace on a regular basis.
 This mixture called charge is fed in by conveyor belts or dropped in by carts.
 The blast furnace operates 24 hours a day, 365 days an year and is never allowed to cool down; it would simply take too long and be very expensive to shut down the furnace and restart it again.
 Below is an outline of how iron is extracted from its ore; haematite in a blast furnace.

 cross section of a blast furnace